LODSContent/MS-220T00-Troubleshoot-Microsoft-Exchange-Online/Instructions/Labs/LAB_01_Troubleshoot_Mailflow_Rules.md

     **Note:** If a **Windows protected your PC** pop-up warning is displayed, select **More info** and then select **Run anyway** at the bottom of the pop-up to continue.
 A **Lab 1 setup** window will appear on the screen.

 3. After about 30 seconds (and up to 1 minute), a Microsoft Sign-on prompt will appear.
-Log in as **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
+Sign-in as **admin@xxxxxZZZZZZ.onmicrosoft.com** (where xxxxxZZZZZZ is the tenant prefix provided by your lab hosting provider).
 On the **Enter password** window, enter the tenant admin password provided by your lab hosting provider and then select **Sign in**.

     **Important:** The **Lab 1 setup** process has a time-out of 5 minutes.
 If you fail to type in your credentials within this 5 minute time frame, a pop-up message displaying **Lab Setup Failed.
 EXITING...** will appear.
 Click **Ok**, close the Microsoft Sign-on window, and repeat step 2.